Engineering

 1. It’s highly accurate because we're seeding the correct answer

-1. Answering the two questions above doesn’t mean your AI is an expert, but what about answering 1000 of these types of questions?
+2. At scale, it approximates expertise.
+Answering the two questions above doesn’t mean your AI is an expert, but what about answering 1000 of these types of questions?
 What if it answered nearly perfectly for a well distributed, complex set of 10,000 of these questions?

 And that’s it!
 Early customer teams have reported that data generated this way is as realistic and accurate as samples they could write themselves.